adrianc2603/Doubly-Linked-List/README.md

 # Doubly-Linked-List
 ## By Adrian Currington

-## Description
+### Description
-This Doubly-Linked-List stores void* elements, allowing an item of any type to be stored, by storing a pointer to that item.
+This doubly linked list stores void* elements, allowing an item of any type to be stored by storing a pointer to that item.
+Each node keeps a pointer to its element, the node previous to it and the node following it in the linked list.

 ### Files Includes
 - main.h: Header file for my linked list.